 How Learnlink Makes “To Be” Easy

 We teach “to be” the way kids learn best — through real talk, not textbooks.
 No drills.
 No pressure.
-Just fun, focused lessons where children speak, play, and absorb grammar naturally — with native British teachers who know how to make every “I’m”, “She is”, and “They were” stick.
+Just fun, focused lessons where young learners speak, play, and absorb grammar naturally — with native British teachers who know how to make every “I’m”, “She is”, and “They were” stick.

-Your child won’t just learn the rules.
-They’ll use them — confidently, correctly, and without fear of mistakes.
+Your kid won’t just learn the rules.
+They’ll employ them — confidently, correctly, and without fear of mistakes.

 Book a free trial lesson today — and watch them say their first full sentence with “to be” before the week is out